The Lodge, Canberra - Refurbishment Works

 There is a high probability that ‘latent conditions’ (ie technical challenges usually found in work of this nature) will be encountered.
 One of the most challenging aspects is the cloth-covered and rubber-covered electrical wiring, installed in 1927, which runs inside steel conduits throughout the building.

 Will the Public Works Committee (PWC) need to be notified about these works?

 The PWC has been notified of the works within the PWC guidelines.

 What other approval and/or notification processes have been undertaken?

-The project was referred to the Department of Sustainability, Environment, Water, Population and Communities (SEWPaC) for consideration under the Environment Protection and Biodiversity Conservation Act 1999.
-SEWPaChas advised that there is no controlled action required, meaning there is no heritage impact on the property by the proposed works.
+The scope of works was referred to the Department of the Environment (Environment) for consideration under the EPBC Act.
+Environment has advised that there is no controlled action required, meaning there is no heritage impact on the property by the proposed works.

 What are the governance arrangements for the project?